The Dos and Don’ts of Dating App Profile Pictures

 Perfect your online dating skills

 Need more ideas for your profile pic?
 With more than 10 million monthly active users, Grindr is a great place to turn for inspiration.
-Get the Grindr app for iOS or Android, or browse the best dating profile examples hands-free with Grindr Web.
+Get the Grindr app or browse the best dating profile examples hands-free with Grindr Web.

 After you're done fishing for a rendezvous, explore the Grindr Blog for first-date question ideas, outfit inspo from our favorite queer clothing brands, and all the info about the different types of kinks and sexualities you need.